-During the chaotic-yet-magical time that is your wedding and honeymoon, it’s easy (and totally understandable) to want to relax after experiencing two big life events.
-But don’t get too cozy too fast.
-Many couples forget about the important tasks that they still need to cross off their to-do lists after the wedding is over.
+During the chaotic, yet magical, time that is your wedding and honeymoon, it’s easy (and totally understandable) to want to relax after experiencing two big life events.
+But there are still a few important items left to tackle.
+Many couples forget about the important tasks that they still need to cross off their to-do lists after the wedding is over, from thanking your guests and vendors to finding creative ways to utilize your florals and favors.

 The most obvious and important after-the-wedding task?
-Writing thank-you cards.
-When it comes to sending these out, the sooner the better.
-Aim to have this finished within 90 days after the wedding, suggests Brenda Cascio, founder and creative director, and Audrey Craig, president and CEO, of GB Design House and its subsidiary Gracious Bridal, Austin-based lifestyle design companies.
-“Your mother and mother-in-law will thank you,” says Cascio of observing the 90-day window.
+Writing thank you cards.
+And when it comes to sending these out, the sooner the better.
+Brenda Cascio, founder and creative director, and Audrey Craig, president and CEO, of GB Design House and its subsidiary, Gracious Bridal, say it's best to aim to have this finished within 90 days after the wedding.
+“Your mother and mother-in-law will thank you,” says Cascio in regards to the 90-day window.

 Craig suggests writing them on the plane to and from your honeymoon.
 The Wi-Fi-free zone will help you focus.